shreyhema/Personalized-Fitness-Plan-Generator/Milestone 3/README.md

-# ⚡ FitPlan AI: Personalized Fitness Plan Generator
+#  FitPlan AI: Personalized Fitness Plan Generator

-**FitPlan AI** is a state-of-the-art, intelligence-powered fitness application designed to generate dynamic workout and dietary plans tailored to individual user profiles.
-Built with a premium aesthetic and a focus on security, the platform ensures that your journey to peak performance is both data-driven and secure.

 ---

 ## 🚀 Milestone 3: Secure Login & OTP Verification

-The latest update introduces a robust authentication layer to protect user data and personalize the dashboard experience.
+This milestone introduces a robust authentication layer to protect user data and personalize the dashboard experience.
 Access is now governed by a multi-step verification process.

 ### Key Features
 * **Secure Signup:** New users can register with their email and a hashed password stored securely in a local database.